vim-autoformat/vim-autoformat/README.markdown

 Every formatter is called from a script in the `vim-autoformat/ftplugin/` directory.
 E.g. the file that calls the C# formatter is named `vim-autoformat/ftplugin/cs.vim`.
 You can change the arguments passed to the formatter in that file.

+If you have any suggestions on this plugin, or if you experience problems, please contact me by creating an issue in this repository.